b3nj5m1n/kommentary/README.md

 ### Pull Requests

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b amazing_feature`)
 3. Make your changes
-4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin amazing_feature`)
 6. Open a Pull Request

 Please try your best to follow the style of the rest of the codebase, even though there's no official spec or linter for it.
+(Try not to exceed 80 lines, use snake_case)

 ### Documentation